 3.)
 IT Business Analyst

-An IT business analyst forms a bridge between business & IT.
-Every organization aims to make profit and safe costs.
+An IT business analyst forms a bridge between business and IT.
+Every organization aims to make profit and save costs.
 So as an IT Business Analyst, your focus is on improving IT policies, structures and operations within a company to deliver business outcomes.
 You are responsible for solving problems that are essential to an IT departments’ success.

 4.)
 IT Testing Analyst